-- 1.3 There are two main purposes of our guidance.
+- 1.5 There are two main purposes of our guidance.
 The first is to clarify how the RHI works, including your ongoing obligations as a participant.
 The second is to set out how we propose to apply the regulations in cases where we have discretion.
-This means, for example, that where the regulations allow us to ask you for evidence, we provide more detail in the guidance on what we may require from you. - 1.4 We are responsible for publishing guidance on the governance and administration of the RHI, including our approach to ensuring compliance with the RHI, dealing with breaches of RHI requirements, and conduct of inspections and handling reviews of decisions. - 1.5 This guidance does not claim to anticipate every scenario that may arise.
+This means, for example, that where the regulations allow us to ask you for evidence, we provide more detail in the guidance on what we may require from you. - 1.6 We are responsible for publishing guidance on the governance and administration of the RHI, including our approach to ensuring compliance with the RHI, dealing with breaches of RHI requirements, and conduct of inspections and handling reviews of decisions. - 1.7 This guidance does not claim to anticipate every scenario that may arise.
 Where a scenario arises, which is not addressed in this guidance, we will adopt an approach that we consider to be consistent with the relevant legislation.
-Any additional guidance we publish will be published on our website. - 1.6 This guidance is not a definitive legal guide to the RHI scheme.
+Any additional guidance we publish will be published on our website. - 1.8 This guidance is not a definitive legal guide to the RHI scheme.
 Prospective participants are advised to familiarise themselves with it and read it in conjunction with the regulations (as amended).
 In the event of any conflict between the regulations and this guidance, the regulations take precedence.
 We will provide guidance on the eligibility of technologies where we can.
-However, if a technology is new, developers might find it helpful to seek their own legal and technical advice before approaching us. - 1.7 This guidance represents Ofgem's approach to matters concerning its general administration of the scheme in accordance with the current regulations.
-Where there are future changes to the regulations we will reconsider and revise, where appropriate, our administrative arrangements accordingly. - 1.8 Where a participant contracts with third parties in relation to the generation of renewable heat or the production of biomethane, it is the participant's responsibility to ensure, via contractual or other arrangements that these parties also comply with any relevant ongoing obligations under the RHI.
-The obligations entered into by the participant on becoming accredited or registered remain those of the participant rather than being transferred to the third party concerned.
+However, if a technology is new, developers might find it helpful to seek their own legal and technical advice before approaching us.